In This Section

 Keep these life-saving tips in mind:

-- Underground lines.
 Call before you dig.
 If you hit an underground line, you could be seriously injured.
 By law, you could also be liable for damages.
-Before digging or moving earth, call PUPS, the local one-call utility locating service to locate all the underground utility lines.
+Before digging or moving earth, call SC811, the local one-call utility locating service to locate all the underground utility lines.

-- Tree Safety.
 Work and play safely around trees.
 Contact your local electric utility before pruning, trimming, or cutting down trees that are near overhead lines.
 Don't let children climb trees that are near overhead lines.
+Learn more about tree trimming best practices.